-Beginning Piano I
+Beginning Piano I One Credit

 The course focuses on the basics of piano techniques.
 Music notation, rhythms, as well as coordination of both right and left hand are stressed.
 Simple repertoire is learned and performed in a recital at the end of the semester.
 If you always wanted to learn to play the piano, this is the course for you.
 Offered every semester.
-No prerequisites

-Beginning Piano II
+MUS 108 Beginning Piano II

 Previous knowledge of piano is required.
 A more advanced technique is taught as well as somewhat more difficult repertoire.
 Offered every semester.
 Prerequisite: MUS 107 or permission of instructor

-Advanced Piano
+MUS 410 Advanced Piano